-The requirements arising out of Article 6(3) are transposed into Irish law by Part XAB, Appropriate Assessment (including section 177V of the Planning and Development Act 2000 (as amended)) (and in other circumstances by Part 5 of the Habitats Regulations).
+The requirements arising out of Article 6(3) are transposed into Irish law by Part XAB, Appropriate Assessment Part 5 of the Habitats Regulations.

-The determination of whether or not a plan or project meets the two thresholds for requiring AA is referred to as "Stage 1" or "AA Screening".
-The first threshold is reached if the plan or project is not directly connected with or necessary to the management of one or more European Sites.
-In its ruling in Waddenzee2, the Court of Justice of the European Union (CJEU) interpreted the second threshold as being reached where "it cannot be excluded, on the basis of objective information, that [the plan or project] will have a significant effect on that site".
+The determination of whether or not a plan or project meets the two tests for requiring AA is referred to as "Stage 1" or "AA Screening".
+The first test is whether or not the plan or project is not directly connected with or necessary to the management of one or more European Sites.
+In its ruling in Waddenzee, the Court of Justice of the European Union (CJEU) interpreted the second test as being where "it cannot be excluded, on the basis of objective information, that [the plan or project] will have a significant effect on that site".

 Thus, in applying the Precautionary Principle, the CJEU interpreted the word "likely" to mean that, as long as it cannot be demonstrated that an effect will not occur, that effect is considered "likely".
-A likely effect is considered to be "significant" only if it interrupts or causes a delay in achieving the Conservation Objectives of the site concerned.3
+A likely effect is considered to be "significant" only if it interrupts or causes a delay in achieving the Conservation Objectives of the site concerned.